ctkelley/SIAMFANLEquations.jl/README.md

 This package is designed and built to support a book project.
 So the solvers and examples reinforce the algorithmic discussion in the book.
 General purpose packages have a different mission.

+## Installation:

-## Installation: Use Julia 1.6 and up with this thing!!!
+- Use Julia 1.7.1 (or LTS 1.6.5) and up with this thing!!!

-This package has been tested on Julia 1.6. __The package no longer works on 1.5 or earlier!__
+- This package has been tested on Julia 1.6.5 and 1.7.1. __The package no longer works on 1.5 or earlier!__
+- __Versions 1.7.0 and 1.6.4 break the notebooks.
+This is a known bug and got fixed with 1.7.1 and 1.6.5.__

 Type this